richardpizem-ctrl/SIRIUS-LOCAL-AI-ALFA/CODE_OF_CONDUCT.md

 - temporary ban
 - permanent ban from the project

-The severity depends on the nature and frequency of the violation.
+The severity depends on:

+- the nature of the violation
+- whether it was intentional
+- whether it is a repeated offense

+Maintainers will always act in good faith and with fairness.

 ---

+# 7. 🌐 Scope of This Code

+This Code of Conduct applies to:

+- all project repositories
+- GitHub Issues and Pull Requests
+- discussions and comments
+- project‑related communication outside GitHub
+- any interaction representing the project

+---

-# 7. 📝 Acknowledgment
+# 8. 📝 Acknowledgment

 By contributing to this project, you agree to follow this **Code of Conduct**
 and help maintain a respectful, safe, and productive environment.